 Training does not have to be classroom training.
 On-the-job training is one of the most effective ways for employees to learn and develop.
 Additionally, it is not always the trainers teaching and the employees who are learning.
 Some of the best teachers in a company are the employees themselves because they are the ones performing the job tasks on a daily basis.

-Create an environment where employees can share their great ideas with management and with other employees.
+Create an environment where employees can share their great ideas (employee feedback course) with management and with other employees.
 They can be in the best position to create the best fix to a problem or suggest a change that can save the company time and money.
 Add responsibilities to employees’ duties and job roles.
 Giving employees more responsibility tends to spur some of them into action, so they strive to take ownership of their role and excel in it.

 Work Smarter, not Harder